3DGenomes/TADbit/doc/source/tools.rst

       -j INT, --jobid INT      Use as input data generated by a job with a given jobid.
 Use tadbit describe to find out which.
-      --optimization_id INT    [None] ID of a pre-run optimization batch job --fig_format STR         file format and extension for figures and plots (can be any supported by matplotlib, png, eps...)
+      --optimization_id INT    [None] ID of a pre-run optimization batch job --restart_id INT         [None] ID of a job to be restarted, for example after building the models in a cluster
+      --fig_format STR         file format and extension for figures and plots (can be any supported by matplotlib, png, eps...)
       --noX                    no display server (X screen)